Manufacturers Adopting Cloud

-Manufacturers worry about productivity taking a hit if some processes, maybe not all, would be moving to cloud.
+Manufacturers worry about productivity taking a hit if some processes, maybe not all, would be moving to the cloud.
 Cloud has yet not proved itself as a very hospitable technology environment for designing.
 Particularly now, it’s more useful for design validation, collaboration, and document management rather than the design itself.
 Most of this productivity hit would always come down to lag, i.e., the tendencies of Internet speeds and bandwidths to drop unpredictably and slow down these cloud-based apps.
 Some latency can surely be tolerated and might not even be noticed in data management.

 There is a grave need for cloud security for the manufacturing industry.
 It is not accurate that most manufacturers are slow in adopting cloud-based systems.
-Instead, manufacturers move to cloud is always nuanced, usually recognizing about cloud-based apps as not yet totally appropriate in certain areas, including design, and the need for security solutions for processes including project management.
+Instead, manufacturers’ move to the cloud is always nuanced, usually recognizing cloud-based apps as not yet totally appropriate in certain areas, including design, and the need for security solutions for processes including project management.